DocOfi/PracticalMachineLearning/mypml.md

 The downloaded  training dataset contains ``160`` variables and ``19622`` rows while the testing dataset contains ``160`` variables and ``160`` rows.

 ###Setting the variables to their correct class
-We need to set the variables into the correct class to avoid errors.
+We need to set the variables into its correct class to avoid errors.

 ```r
 my_df2$total_accel_belt <- as.numeric(my_df2$total_accel_belt)